Azure-Samples/spring-data-jpa-on-azure/README.md

+---
+topic: sample
+description: This sample shows how to use Spring Data JPA module with different Azure Database services.
+languages:
+- csharp
+products:
+- java
+---

 # Spring Data JPA on Azure

 This sample shows how to use Spring Data JPA module with different Azure Database services.